Artemije Radosavljević

 Artemije Radosavljević (Артемије Радосављевић; 15 January 1935 – 21 November 2020) was a Serbian Orthodox bishop who served as the head of the Eparchy of Raška and Prizren from 1991 until his removal in 2010.

 He was removed from his position due to alleged embezzlement of funds.

 Biography

 Early life

 Bishop Artemije was born as Marko Radosavljević in the village of Lelić (the same village that St. Nikolaj Velimirović was born in).
 In his youth, he met Archmandrite St. Justin Popović who was living in Ćelije Monastery at the time.
 After finishing theology school, Popović received him as a monk at Ćelije Monastery on 20 November 1960.
-As with his mentor Popović, Artemije during his clerical career was staunchly against ecumenicism and perceived it as dangerous for the purity of Orthodox religion.
+As with his mentor Popović, Artemije during his clerical career was staunchly against ecumenism and perceived it as dangerous for the purity of Orthodox religion.

 Upon graduating from the University of Belgrade Faculty of Orthodox Theology, he signed up for graduate school in Athens where he successfully defended his doctoral thesis with the topic titled The Secret of Salvation According to Saint Maximus the Confessor.
 He then retired to the Crna Reka Monastery where he spent the next thirteen years.

-Under the period of Communist Yugoslav state, Artemije was a teacher at Orthodox seminaries and toward the late 1970s he was in charge of the Crna Reka Monastery, located in Raška.
+During the Communist Yugoslav state period, Artemije was a teacher at Orthodox seminaries and toward the late 1970s he was in charge of the Crna Reka Monastery, located in Raška.
 Due to his charisma, over time he expanded a community of monks, many of whom were highly educated, and Artemije's achievement was rare for Orthodoxy under communism.
-In the 1980s the situation in Socialist Autonomous Province of Kosovo deteriorated and many clergy who were his disciples travelled to the region and revived Orthodox Serb monasteries.
+In the 1980s the situation in the Socialist Autonomous Province of Kosovo deteriorated and many clergy who were his disciples travelled to the region and revived Orthodox Serb monasteries.